 - Traditional open spine surgery is risky, as is the case with any surgery.

 - Traditional open spine surgery creates larger scars.
-In a minimally invasive spine procedure, the surgeon will make a small incision; traditional surgery requires an incision of several inches, which means a larger scar.
+In a minimally invasive spine procedure, the surgeon will make a small incision and avoid creating scar tissue; traditional surgery requires an incision of several inches, which means a larger scar.

 - Traditional open spine surgery requires a longer recovery time.
-Because it is more invasive and involves cutting and suturing of muscle, traditional open spine surgery will result in a hospital stay and a longer period of recuperation.
-A minimally invasive procedure will allow the patient to heal much more quickly and will not require hospitalization.
+Because it is more invasive and involves cutting and stitching of muscle, traditional open spine surgery will result in a hospital stay and a longer period of recuperation.
+A minimally invasive procedure is performed on an outpatient basis and allows you to heal much more quickly.§

 - Traditional open spine surgery does not always work.
-Approximately 40 percent of traditional open spine surgery patients will experience little or no long-term relief from their symptoms.
+Many open spine surgery patients experience little or no long-term relief from their symptoms.
 Additionally, there is an increased chance that more surgery will be needed.
-However, more than 80 percent of Laser Spine Institute’s patients report pain relief within three months of their procedures.

 Tens of thousands of procedures performed

-If your physician has recommended spine surgery, consider Laser Spine Institute.
-For more information about Laser Spine Institute’s innovative spine procedures, or to receive a review of your MRI or CT scan results, contact Laser Spine Institute today.
+If your physician has recommended spine surgery, consider Laser Spine Institute before resigning to traditional open spine surgery.
+For more information about Laser Spine Institute’s state-of-the-art spine procedures, or to receive a review of your most recent MRI report or CT scan results, contact Laser Spine Institute today.